 Board of directors

-David Burton has over 25 years of administration and management experience in social and health programs, ranging from policy development to front-line operations across four Government of Canada departments.
+Dartmouth, Nova ScotiaRecently retired (2023), David Burton has 33 years of operational and executive experience in social and health-related programs across four Government of Canada departments.
 A Compassion sponsor since 1997, he was drawn to the organization by its holistic child development approach and its Christ-centered emphasis.
 His interest in working with Compassion’s Board stems from a strong desire to use his administrative experience in a way that is pleasing to Christ and can help those in need.
-David and his wife reside in Dartmouth, Nova Scotia.
+Originally from Newfoundland & Labrador, David and his wife reside in Dartmouth, Nova Scotia.
 They are actively involved in their church, Hillside Wesleyan, where David chairs the Missions Leadership Team.

 Dr. Marie Geschwandtner